 This was the first edition of the new school year to come rolling off The Messenger’s presses in 1968.
 Jesse Rotman, Bill Sievert and Tom Hodson were pacing the floor like fathers-to-be in a delivery room.

 - Protest in Athens before and after Kent State killings

 - Assassination story memories

 - Art 101 and me (it wasn’t pretty)

 - Dick Gregory – write-in candidate for president

 - Peter, Paul and Mary Concert (with Clarence covering it)

 - Marcel Marceau performance

 Ohio University Post photo gallery

-Here’s about half of the photos I have of my former coworkers.
-I may put up the rest in a couple of days or I might wait for the paper to hit 200 years old.
+Here’s a collection of photos of Ohio University Post staffers at work (mostly).
 Click on any photo to make it larger, then click on the left or right side of the image to move through the gallery.